alanreid/honeyimhome/README.md

 Make stuff happen automatically when you get home! (and when you leave)

-This library monitors when your phone connects to your home network and makes things happen, like turning on your lights.
+This library monitors when your phone connects to your home network and makes things happen, like turning your lights on.

 ### Example
 ```javascript